-Audit reports, third party documents and draft documents made by the Agency are kept confidential in principle without prejudice to Regulation 1049/2001.
-According to Article 33.3 of the Agency Regulation, NSA monitoring reports are shared with the audited NSA, the concerned Member State and the Commission.
+Audit reports, third party documents and draft documents made by the Agency are kept confidential in principle without prejudice to Regulation (EC) 1049/2001.
+According to Article 33.3 of the Agency Regulation, as adapted under the EEA/ Agreement (cf. OJ.
+L, 2024/471, 22.2.2024), NSA monitoring reports are shared with the audited NSA, the concerned Member State and the Commission or, as regards the EFTA States, the EFTA Surveillance Authority.